 The Bristlecone language includes a task specification language that describes how to orchestrate task execution.
-We intend that the developer will construct software systems as collections of loosely coupled tasks.
 Bristlecone introduces object flags to store the conceptual state of the object.
 Each task contains a corresponding task specification that describes which objects the task operates on, when the task should execute, and how the task affects the conceptual state of objects.